2016 United States House of Representatives elections in Virginia: Democratic primary

 In 2014, Democratic candidate Bruce Elder, a Staunton City Councilman, had to end his campaign after being diagnosed with cancer.
 Democrats did not field any candidates to challenge Goodlatte for that year's election.

 No Democratic candidates announced in the early part of 2016, but Chris Hurst, a reporter for WDBJ in Roanoke who was the boyfriend of murdered reporter Alison Parker, had reportedly met with the Democratic Congressional Campaign Committee to discuss a potential campaign for this district.
 By late May, the only declared Democratic candidate was Warren County Democratic Party Chair Tom Howarth.
-However, citing health issues, Mr. Howarth withdrew.
+However, citing health issues, Howarth withdrew.
 Kai Degner, a member of the Harrisonburg City Council and former mayor of the city, became the nominee by acclamation in early June.